houpingqing/HouPingqing.github.io/contents/awards.md

-- Outstanding Graduate Award (CUMT), 2025.
+### National
+- Outstanding Prize in the Huashu Cup International Undergraduate Mathematical Contest in Modeling, 2025.[[Certificate]]()

-- National Scholarship for Graduate Student, 2024.
+- National Endeavor Scholarship,2024

-- First-Prize Scholarship (CUMT), 2024.

-- First-Prize Scholarship (CUMT), 2023.
+### Provincial
+- Second Prize in the MathorCup Mathematical Application Challenge Big Data Competition, 2024.
+- Third Prize in the China Undergraduate Mathematical Contest in Modeling, 2023.
+### University-level

-- Freshman Scholarship (CUMT), 2022.
+- Second-Class Scholarship

-- Outstanding Graduation Project Award (Jiangsu Province), 2022.
+- Outstanding Student Award

-- First-Prize Enterprise Scholarship (CUMT), 2020.

-- First-Prize Scholarship (CUMT), 2019.
+- Outstanding Student in Arts and Sports
+- Outstanding Individual for Promoting Campus Culture and Ethics